When you’re first presented with the mantle of being a manager, you’re going to feel responsibility not just for yourself, but for other people too.

 2. Be Coach-Like Whenever Possible

-Communicating in a coach-like way is truly a powerful leadership behavior, one that helps not just the person being communicated with but also the manager doing the communication.
+Communicating in a coach-like way is truly a powerful leadership behavior, one that helps not just the person being communicated with but also the manager doing the communicating.
 Despite the term now being pretty commonly used, the actual practice still doesn’t seem to be occurring often.

 There are typically two reasons for this – managers don’t think they have time to be coach-like and they don’t know how to get started.